Panoramic view of Old Main and Acklie Hall of Science.

 Philanthropy Week kicked off on Tuesday, April 19 with a student-led philanthropy fair.
 Representatives from eight student organizations and campus offices—Theta Chi, Phi Kappa Tau, Delta Zeta, Alpha Gamma Delta, Global Service Learning, the Intersectionality Resource Center, Greenhouse Project, and the Advancement Office—talked with their peers, staff, and faculty members about the philanthropic efforts of their organizations.

 First-year student Tea Cushman (‘25) is a member of Global Service Learning, which coordinates monthly service projects within the Lincoln community as well as annual trips within the US and internationally.
 GSL has traveled to Peru and Guatemala in the past and now goes to Puerto Rico each year to help with continued hurricane relief.
 During winter break, GSL traveled to Arizona for a full week of service, partnering with the organization Iskashitaa Refugee Network.
-Iskashitaaa helps asylum seekers and refugees in the community combat food insecurity and hunger by collecting surplus fruit from local producers.
+Iskashitaa helps asylum seekers and refugees in the community combat food insecurity and hunger by collecting surplus fruit from local producers.
 While in Tucson, GSL assisted Ishakistaa by volunteering at a local food bank, planting a community garden, and engaging with the local Ugandan community.

 Tea prioritizes philanthropy because, “we should all use our gifts and blessings to promote the welfare of our community and participate in building a better community.”